playsms/playsms/documents/FAQ.md

 Answer:

-GPLv3 is one of the open source license, choosing this will force anyone that distributing this software to contribute back when they modify it.
+GPLv3 is one of the open source distribution license, choosing this will force anyone that distributing this software to contribute back when they modify it.

+playSMS users, open source community in general, will gain benefit from applying this distrubution license.

 ## Login